Licensed Radon Testing

-Licensed Radon Testers Serving Pennsylvania
+Licensed Radon Testers

 According to Air Chek Inc., as of 2023, Pennsylvania has the third-highest radon levels in the United States; sitting at 8.6 pCi/L on average!
 The Department of Environmental Protection (DEP) states that 4 out of 10 houses in Pennsylvania have very high levels of radon.
 It's easy to be caught unaware by your home's radon levels, so it's important to get your home regularly checked by certified radon testing professionals.

-Need a Professional Radon Tester in Pittsburgh, PA?
+Need a professional radon tester in Pittsburgh, PA?

 The first step in avoiding radon exposure is to contact a licensed radon tester.
 At Mold Medics, we're dedicated to the safety of our customers and follow all standards put in place by the Environmental Protection Agency (EPA) and DEP.
 This includes following Federal radon action plans, having radon test kits, and understanding standard radon practices.
 Our radon testing contractors always prioritize your well-being and peace of mind.